AngelMond/SocialNetwork-API/README.md

 In the video you'll able to see the CRUD functionality using insomnia for testing all routes.
 <div><a href="" target="_blank">Go to video</a></div>

+<h3>License</h3>
+This project is licensed under the terms of the MIT license.